ryashpal/EHR-QC-Tutorials/docs/case_study.rst

 Units Mix-up
 ------------

 The analysis of demographic data reveled a multimodal distribution within the "Height" attribute.
 The generated plot in the demographic data exploration report clearly illustrates the overlap of two distributions.
-A closer examination of the value ranges within these distributions hints at the potential mix-up of two distinct units of measurement: inches and feet.
+A closer examination of the value ranges within these distributions hints at the potential mix-up of two distinct units of measurement: ``inches`` and ``feet``.

 .. image:: source/images/height_distribution_before.png